 Moorcroft Medical Centre - new patient registration.

 General Information about registering with a GP, registration forms and ID requirements, are available here How to register with a GP surgery - NHS (www.nhs.uk)

-Please register with the Harley Street Medical Practice as above.
-It is important that you register with a GP (Doctor) as experience tells us that Students become ill from time and if you need to see a GP or other health professional, it will not be possible to do this, if you have not registered.
+Please register with a GP surgery as above.
+It is important that you register with a GP (Doctor) as experience tells us that students become ill from time to time and if you need to see a GP or other health professional, it will not be possible to do this, if you have not registered.

 You can find more information on our health matters page for international students.

 An application form (HC1) for help with NHS charges is available from the Student Advice Centres (in the Students' Union), from GP Practices, or can be accessed online to print out and complete.
 This is renewable every six months.

 Tip: Most people become liable to pay for prescriptions when they reach 19, so it is advisable to attend for any necessary dental, optical, and other NHS consultations before your 19th birthday.